Yechan001/optiml/README.md

 Optiml is fast with:

 - **Locality-centric design**: Utilizes sparse activation and 'hot'/'cold' neuron concept for efficient LLM inference, ensuring high speed with lower resource demands.
-- **Hybrid CPU/GPU Utilization**: Seamlessly integrates memory/computation capabilities of CPU and GPU for balanced workload and faster processing.
+- **Hybrid CPU/GPU Utilization**: Seamlessly integrates memory/computation capabilities of CPU and GPU for a balanced workload and faster processing.

 Optiml is flexible and easy to use with:

-- **Easy Integration**: Compatible with popular [ReLU-sparse models](https://huggingface.co/SparseLLM) as accurate as their dense counterparts.
+- **Easy Integration**: Compatible with popular [ReLU-sparse models](https://huggingface.co/SparseLLM).
-- **Local Deployment Ease**: Designed and deeply optimized for local deployment on consumer-grade hardwares, enabling low-latency LLM inference and serving on a single GPU.
+- **Local Deployment Ease**: Designed and deeply optimized for local deployment on consumer-grade hardware, enabling low-latency LLM inference and serving on a single GPU.
 - **Backward Compatibility**: While distinct from llama.cpp, you can make use of most of `examples/` the same way as llama.cpp such as server and batched generation.
-Optiml also supports inference with llama.cpp's model weights for compatibility purpose, but there will be no performance gain.
+Optiml also supports inference with llama.cpp's model weights for compatibility purposes, but there will be no performance gain.

 You can use these models with Optiml today: